wp-plugins/wysija-newsletters/readme.txt

 === MailPoet Newsletters ===
 Contributors: wysija, kgjerstad, benheu, JoN1oP, badshark
-Tags: newsletter, newsletters, newsletter signup, subscribers, post notification, email subscription, email alerts, auto newsletter, autoresponder, follow up, email, marketing, emailing, subscription
+Tags: newsletter, newsletters, email, subscribers, signup, notification, subscription, alerts, auto newsletter, autoresponder, follow up, dunning email, campaign, drip, marketing, emailing, mailpoet, wysija, mailchimp, aweber, mandrill, sendgrid, amazon
 Requires at least: 3.3
 Tested up to: 4.0
-Stable tag: 2.6.13
+Stable tag: 2.6.14
 Send newsletters, post notifications or autoresponders from WordPress easily, and beautifully.

 == Description ==

 Create newsletters, post notifications and autoresponders.
 Drop your posts, images, social icons in your newsletter.
 Change fonts and colors on the fly.
 Manage all your subscribers.
-A new and simple newsletter solution for WordPress.
+A simple newsletter solution for WordPress.
 Finally!

 We built it with the idea that newsletters in WordPress should be easy.
 Not hard.
 Forget MailChimp, Aweber, etc. We're the good guys inside your WordPress.